bluehat/air/air_notes.md

 * Here is the [one that loads](http://aqicn.org/here/) It tends to give very optimistic numbers.
 * Here is [one operated by the US government](https://www.airnow.gov/)
 * Here is the [a crowdsourced option with fantastic data but a less robust website](https://www.purpleair.com) It gives far higher readings.
-There have been historical instances where these home weather stations were more trustworthy then larger sources.
+There have been historical instances in other countries where these home weather stations were more trustworthy then larger sources, especially in politically nuanced situations.
 * Some of these reading differences can be explained and compensated for [in this article](https://thebolditalic.com/understanding-purpleair-vs-airnow-gov-measurements-of-wood-smoke-pollution-562923a55226?gi=775f8a0124e8)
 * Please note that many services such as Apple Watch use AQI forecast APIs and many of these are terrible.
 You are strongly suggested to find actual readings from a sensor from someplace if possible.